Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/phase2.md

 #### `reconstruct`

-We now have the ability to perform in-order and post-order traversals on our BSTs.
+We now have the ability to perform in-order and post-order traversals on our BSTs (and maybe pre-order if you wrote that one!).
 Let's go in reverse.
-Write a function that takes in a tree's in-order and post-order traversals and uses that data to reconstruct the original BST.
+It's not possible to write a function that reconstructs a BST using *only* its in-order traversal (why? find a counterexample!).
+However, we can do so with either the pre- or post-order traversals.
+Write a function that takes in a tree's post-order traversal and uses that data to reconstruct the original BST.

-*NB*: neither an in-order nor a post-order traversal on its own is enough information to determinatively construct a binary search tree, but taken together they are.
-(Why?)